 Dr. Enriquez, a sixth generation Tejana, has been a community leader in Austin since she and her family moved here in 2015.
 She has been a guest curator for the Cine Las Americas International Film Festival, a board member at Forklift Danceworks, and the Director of Community Media for the Austin Film Society, where she oversaw their education programs and spearheaded the community media program at Austin Public, the community media center AFS manages for the city of Austin.

-Maggie Rivas-Rodríguez, Professor in the School of Journalism with more than 17 years of daily news experience, mostly as a reporter, for the Boston Globe,, WFAA-TV in Dallas and the Dallas Morning News, is the Associate Director of Latino Media Arts & Studies from the Moody College.
+Maggie Rivas-Rodríguez, Associate Director of Latino Media Arts & Studies from the Moody College, is a Professor in the School of Journalism with more than 17 years of daily news experience, mostly as a reporter, for the Boston Globe,, WFAA-TV in Dallas and the Dallas Morning News.
 Her research interests include the intersection of oral history and journalism and U.S. Latinos and the news media.
 Rivas-Rodriguez founded the Voces Oral History Project (formerly the U.S. Latino and Latina World War II Oral History Project), which has videotaped interviews with over 960 men and women, in 1999.
 The project has several components designed for audiences ranging from school children, to academics, to the general public.
 Voces has organized conferences, produced books and mini-documentaries, co-produced a play, created educational materials, and become a resource for documentary film producers, scholars, journalists and the general public.
 Dr. Rivas-Rodríguez also has been active in efforts to bring greater diversity to the news media.
 Her publications include Texas Mexican Americans and Postwar Civil Rights and the edited and co-edited collections Latina/os and World War II: Mobility, Agency, and Ideology, Beyond the Latino WWII Hero: Social and Political Legacies of the Latino WWII Generation, A Legacy More than Words: Stories of U.S. Latinos & Latinas of the WWII Generation,, and Mexican Americans and World War II.

 Karma R. Chávez serves as the Associate Director of Latino Media Arts & Studies from outside the Moody College.
 She is Chair and Associate Professor in the Department of Mexican American and Latina/o Studies and affiliate in the Departments of Communication Studies and Rhetoric and Writing, the Center for Mexican American Studies, the LGBTQ Studies Program, and the Center for Women's and Gender Studies.
 She is co-editor of Text + Field: Innovations in Rhetorical Method (Penn State Press, 2016), Standing in the Intersection: Feminist Voices, Feminist Practices in Communication Studies (SUNY Press, 2012).
 She is author of Queer Migration Politics: Activist Rhetoric and Coalitional Possibilities (University of Illinois Press, 2013) and the forthcoming book, Palestine on the Air (University of Illinois Press).
 Karma is co-chair of the College of Liberal Arts Diversity Committee and a member of the radical queer collective Against Equality.